 Both cocktails are based on a vibrant mix of Sweet Vermouth and Campari.
 Those two ingredients bring in tons of flavor, bitterness, and sweetness.

 Yet, when using Gin to make a classic Negroni, you get this beautifully crisp summer drink: Refreshing, sweet, bitter, and herbal.
-A great sip to relax after a long and hot summer afternoon.
+A great sip to relax on a warm afternoon.

 It's interesting how, just by adding Whiskey instead of Gin, you get a completely different drink.
 It creates a rich and warming cocktail that feels more suitable for a rough and cold day in autumn or winter.